Reinoptland/coders-network-42/plan-authentication.md

 ## What do we need

-- Route to SignUp page
+- X Route to SignUp page
 - SignUp Form
 - Event handlers -> onChange & onSubmit
 - Dispatch an action (thunk, async action)